garykac/woven/docs/spell-list.md

 Category: Attack Charge

-When cast: If you have a TENDRIL on or adjacent to another mage, you may add a charge to one of their spells.
+When cast: If you have a EYE on or adjacent to another mage, you may add a charge to one of their spells.
 You gain all the effects of that spell.

-### Create Tendril
+### Create Eye
 ```
 X
 ```
 Element: Neutral

-Category: Starter, Create Tendril
+Category: Starter, Create Eye

-When cast: Create a tendril in your location.
+When cast: Create a EYE in your location.

 ### Creep
 ```